egrommet/academic-kickstart/content/tutorial/_index.md

 A place for data journalism tutorials using different tools, but coding will be primarily in [R](https://www.r-project.org/), using the [RStudio IDE](https://www.rstudio.com/products/rstudio/download/).
 You can have a play with the cloud version of [RStudio](https://www.rstudio.cloud).

 [Mapping in R and ggplot]({{< ref "tutorial/2019-03-29-mapping-the-article-50-petition-in-r-and-ggplot.markdown" >}}) - a tutorial renderended from an R markdown file.
+More on this in second post soon.